SED-EEW/EEWD/README.md

 ```

 # Configuration
-Back-up and adjust the `eewd.property` file following the enclosed instructions, another example is provided in `eewd.property.ISNET`.
+Back-up and adjust the `eewd.properties` file following the enclosed instructions, another example is provided in `eewd.properties.ISNET`.